Graviton-Code-Editor/remote-plugin/readme.md

 * [] Create line on other clients when creating a new line
 * [] Ability to disconnect
 * [] Implement `watchDir` on ExplorerProvider
+* [] Fix, sharing more than 1 terminal at once doesn't work properly

 ## 🕹 Developing
 Clone the repo to your .graviton2/plugins: